As an HR leader, how do you know which data points to prioritize?

 My role is an excellent fit with my strengths.

 Sometimes, an employee isn’t performing well because they’re in the wrong role.
-Your employee engagement survey can help you identify misalignments and create programs for employees to transfer internally.
+Your employee satisfaction survey can help you identify misalignments and create programs for employees to transfer internally.
 This can be done by actively promoting roles internally to “candidates” who already know the company well.

 I have the resources I need to do my job well.